-The Samsung Galaxy S7 Oreo update comes with a long list of changes which include new features, enhancements, and a growing list of frustrating problems.
+The Samsung Galaxy S7 Oreo update brings new features, enhancements, and a new set of frustrating problems.

 Samsung’s Galaxy S7 Oreo update didn’t go through a public beta, but the company spent several months testing the update behind the scenes.
-Samsung’s carrier partners will spend additional time testing their versions of Oreo.
+Samsung’s carrier partners spent additional time testing the update.

-This testing helps cut down on bugs and performance issues, but some Galaxy S7 and Galaxy S7 users are running into problems with the new software.
+This testing helped the companies squash bugs and performance issues, but some Galaxy S7 and Galaxy S7 users are running into problems with the software.

 As the Galaxy S7 Oreo update picks up steam, so do complaints about its performance on the aging former flagships.
-We haven’t seen any widespread problems that might cause Samsung to halt the update, but Galaxy S7 users are dealing with a variety of Oreo problems as we push away from the update’s release date.
+We haven’t seen any widespread problems that might cause Samsung to halt the update, but Galaxy S7 users are still dealing with a variety of Oreo-related issues.

-In this guide we’ll take you through the current state of Galaxy S7 Edge and Galaxy S7 Oreo problems.
-We’ll also take you through some ways to prepare for your version of Android Oreo, provide those of you struggling on Oreo with potential fixes, and show you what you can expect from Samsung and your carrier in terms of bug fixes.
+With that in mind, we’ll take you through the current state of Galaxy S7 Edge and Galaxy S7 Oreo problems.
+We’ll also take you through some ways to prepare for your Android Oreo update, outline some potential fixes, and show you what you can expect from Samsung and your carrier going forward.

 Prepare for Your Update

-If you haven’t installed Android Oreo on your Galaxy S7 yet, make sure you prepare for the update.
+If you haven’t installed Android Oreo on your Galaxy S7 or Galaxy S7 Edge yet, make sure you prepare for the update.
 A little preparation can go a long way toward preventing problems.

 We’ve put together a pre-installation guide that will take you step-by-step through the process we use before we install new software on our Galaxy phones.